mikezano/zano-press/its-not-working/try-being-more-specific.md

 }
 ```

 What wold be the net result ?
-NOTHING WILL CHANGE.
+NOTHING WILL CHANGED.
 The border will still exist...

 Ahhhhhh.....(╯°□°）╯︵ ┻━┻